Lavender Tea Bread

 Recipe Pin Rate Recipe

-This Lavender Tea Bread is a moist and sweet tea loaf, perfect for afternoon tea or to celebrate when the lavender blooms.
-Delightfully rich with butter and lavender cream, this floral loaf cake is one of the best lavender recipes you could make!
+This Lavender Tea Bread is a moist, sweet tea loaf, perfect for afternoon tea or for celebrating lavender season.
+Rich with butter and vanilla cream, this floral loaf cake is simple to make and one of the loveliest lavender recipes for spring and summer.

 What size loaf pan do I need?